ggj2025tb/Bubblenauts/client/README.md

+# Bubblenauts

+## Start the game directly in the Level.ts

+If you want to start directly in the level (not needing to click "join game") you can copy the `.env.example` into `.env` and use the `VITE_START_DIRECTLY` env variable.

 # Phaser Editor Vite TypeScript Template

 This is a Phaser Editor v4 project template that uses Vite TypeScript for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.